Euro vs Sterling (FX:EURGBP)

 From Feb 2020 to May 2020

-Data from the Labor Department showed a record spike in first-time claims for unemployment benefits in the week ended March 21.
+Reflecting the shutdown of large swaths of the U.S. economy due to the coronavirus pandemic, the Labor Department released a report on Thursday showing a record spike in first-time claims for unemployment benefits in the week ended March 21st.

 The Labor Department said initial jobless claims skyrocketed to 3,283,000, an increase of 3,001,000 from the previous week's revised level of 282,000.